Glenveagh logo

 Raising Site Safety Awareness in Swords

-Peter Morgan and Richard Lippold from Glenveagh’s health and safety team spoke to the students about the potential dangers found in construction sites, such as heavy machinery, scaffolding and loose materials.
+Peter Morgan from Glenveagh’s Health and Safety Team spoke to the students about the potential dangers found in construction sites, such as heavy machinery, scaffolding and loose materials.
 Through age-appropriate language and real-life examples, the team captured the students’ attention while driving home the important message of staying safe around building sites.

 Children were shown what personal protective equipment (PPE) looks like, including hard hats, high-visibility jackets, gloves and safety boots, and learned why these items are essential for keeping construction workers safe.
 The students were also encouraged to ask questions, with many showing enthusiasm and curiosity about how buildings are made and what safety measures workers must follow each day.